nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting an applicant : `delete`

-Deletes applicants by their indexes from the list in RecruitIn.
+Deletes applicants by their index from the list in RecruitIn.

 Format: `delete INDEX...`

-* Deletes an applicant at all specified `INDEX`s (multiple applicants can be deleted in one command).
+* Deletes the applicant at the specified `INDEX`.
+* The `INDEX` refers to the index number shown in the displayed applicants list.
 * At least one `INDEX` must be given. (i.e. `delete ` is not a valid command)
-* The `INDEX` refers to the index number shown in the displayed applicants list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
 * `INDEX` uses **1-based indexing**.
 * `INDEX` should not exceed the total number of applicants in the displayed applicants list.

 Examples:
+* `list` followed by `delete 1` deletes the 1st applicant listed in RecruitIn.
+* `find n/John` followed by `delete 1` deletes the 1st applicant in the results of the `find` command.
 * `list` followed by `delete 2 4 7` deletes the 2nd, 4th and 7th applicants listed in RecruitIn.
-* `find John` followed by `delete 1` deletes the 1st applicant in the results of the `find` command.

 ### Deleting marked applicants: `delete_marked`